Air Conditioner Repair Checklist

 If your thermostat isn’t telling your equipment to start, it won’t turn on.

 The most important part is ensuring it’s on “cool” and not “heat.”
 Otherwise your AC might not turn on.
-Or you may get warm air blowing from vents because the heat is on instead.
+You may also get warm air blowing from vents because the heat is on instead.

 If you rely on a digital thermostat: